google/exposure-notifications-server/docs/getting-started/retrieving-keys.md

 ![](../images/admin_console_create_new_export_config.png)

-Creating an export config will generate batches that are produced on a schedule.
-These will be available for download via the CDN.
+Creating an export config will generate batches that are produced on a defined schedule.
+These will be available for download via the CDN by devices.

 It is also recommended that you create a key that can be used to sign these batches.
-This helps to ensure that the batches devices are receiving are originating from the server.
+This helps to ensure that the batches devices are receiving are originating from the server and not an unauthorized, potentially malicious, third-party.

 ![](../images/admin_console_create_new_signature_info.png)